sebastiankozub/CrAz4HomeOfficer/Readme.md

 	};
 ```

 ## Invitation to Contribution

 Feel free to propose ideas, fork or clone.
 After forking this repository, you can make some changes to the project, and submit a Pull Request as practice.

 # TODO - List of tasks & ideas

 ## General

-1. NoV-MVC: NoView MVC, SNoVC: service - no-view - contoller - kind of windows service framework
+1. NoV-MVC: NoView MVC, SNoVC: service - no-view - contoller - create kind of windows service framework or pattern

 ## Service tools/functionalities